Oil rises above $49 as vaccine release spurs demand hopes

 "Traders are also nervous about the oil supply," said Naeem Aslam of Avatrade, referring to the Iraq attack.

-Oil has recovered from historic lows reached in April as the pandemic hammered demand, helped by a record supply-cut deal by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+.
+Oil has recovered from historic lows reached in April when the pandemic hammered demand, helped by a record supply-cut deal by the Organization of the Petroleum Exporting Countries and allies, known as OPEC+.

-OPEC+ will further ease its level of supply curbs in January by adding an extra 500,000 barrels per day of supply, although the easing is more gradual than previously agreed to provide additional support to the market.
+OPEC+ will further ease its supply restrictions in January by adding an extra 500,000 barrels per day although the easing is more gradual than previously agreed, to provide additional support to the market.

 This story has been published from a wire agency feed without modifications to the text.